Matin-A/Patch-Creator/README.md

 The Batch file will be saved in `save to` location.

-Currently files are compared based to the sizes.
+Currently files are compared based on the sizes.

 # How to's